 Since we first launched Hazelaid.com in 2008, our intention has always been to simply share products that we've found to be life-transforming for us, from our family to yours, and we know that many of you have been touched in huge ways and have helped to connect other families as well.
 The testimonies we get are crazy, and we only have time to post a small percentage of them on our site.
 They just keep coming, and are a joy to read!

 Please note that we aren't doctors or scientists, we're just a young family of five (and now also a few of our relatives and close friends who help us ship out all your orders and answer questions!).
 We care very much about passing on good information and promoting safe practices, and while we mention various things throughout our site, we thought it a good idea to have a central place to list our safety information (as well as all the usual required disclaimers).

 Products and claims regarding properties and effects on this site have not been evaluated by the FDA or Health Canada.
 These products are not intended to diagnose, treat, cure, or prevent any disease.
 Information supplied is for general reference & educational purposes only and is not intended to replace professional medical advice.

-1. While all our children's necklaces have built-in safety releases, children under the age of three shouldn't wear a necklace without adult supervision.
+1. While all our children's necklaces have built-in safety releases, children under the age of three generally shouldn't wear a necklace without adult supervision*.
 We recommend that when your children are sleeping you move any necklace to their leg (usually wrapped twice around their ankle) under their clothes (socks, PJ's, etc) so that it remains in contact with the skin.
-On smaller children, location of the jewelry won't matter at all in terms of efficacy and both hazelwood and Baltic amber will still be effective in relieving teething pain (they'll work just as well and you'll sleep better!).
+On smaller children, location of the jewelry won't matter at all in terms of efficacy and both hazelwood and Baltic amber will still be effective in relieving pain & inflammation (they'll work just as well and you'll sleep better!).